Emmanuel College (Massachusetts): Campus

 Approximately 75% of Emmanuel's traditional undergraduates reside in the residence halls on campus, while the remainder commute from the local area.
-The four dormitories include St. Ann Hall, Loretto Hall, St. Joseph Hall and St. Julie Hall (formerly New Residence Hall).
+The four older dormitories include St. Ann Hall, Loretto Hall, St. Joseph Hall and St. Julie Hall (formerly New Residence Hall).
 In 2018, Emmanuel College opened an 18-story residence hall at the location of the original Julie Hall.
 The new St. Julie Hall provides apartment-style housing to upper-class students, as well as a convenience store and a Dunkin' Donuts.
-Additionally, classes are offered at the graduate and professional level at satellite locations in Quincy and Woburn.

 Emmanuel College was ranked among the top ten best college locations in America and the #1 college location in Massachusetts.

 Organization

 The college is Roman Catholic, founded by the Sisters of Notre Dame de Namur.
 It is also a member of the Colleges of the Fenway consortium, which also includes neighboring Massachusetts College of Art and Design, Massachusetts College of Pharmacy and Health Sciences, Simmons College, Wentworth Institute of Technology, and formerly Wheelock College.